 Understanding Know Your Customer Requirements for Cryptocurrency Exchanges

 Like financial services, cryptocurrency exchanges have legal requirements to Know Your Customer (KYC).
 The goal is to better protect and maintain the assets and privacy of consumers in the onboarding processes.

-KYC crypto is a set of steps cryptocurrency exchanges take during onboarding to verify customers’ identity and perform due diligence to understand their financial activities and risks.
-Those steps are legally required and, when executed correctly, should be relatively quick, seamless and secure.
+KYC for crypto is a set of steps cryptocurrency exchanges take during onboarding to verify customer identity and perform due diligence to understand their financial activities and risks.
+Those steps are legally required and, when executed correctly, should be relatively quick and secure.